luxzg/WSL2-fixes/networkingMode=bridged - quick setup.md

 CTRL+X
 	Y
 ```
-- Restart the networking service
+- Restart the networking service:
 `systemctl restart systemd-networkd`
-- And make sure it's enabled for future auto-start on WSL start
+- And make sure it's enabled for future auto-start on WSL start:
 `systemctl enable systemd-networkd`
-- Check if you've got IP now
+- Check if you've got IP now:
 `ip a`
 - You should see both IPv4 and IPv6 addresses on `eth0` interface !
 ```